 Informal Section 7 consultation for the NNIWMP began with a National Environmental Policy Act (NEPA) scoping request dated December 19, 2012.
-The U.S. Fish and Wildlife Service (USFWS which will be address as the Service), Arizona Ecological Services Field Office responded to this request with a letter and species list dated June 28, 2012.
+The U.S. Fish and Wildlife Service (USFWS which will be addressed as the Service), Arizona Ecological Services Field Office responded to this request with a letter and species list dated June 28, 2012.
 On November 2, 2020, the Service reviewed and provided comments on the species conservation measures developed in 2014.

 The Navajo Nation responded to this request with a letter dated October 19, 2012, and appointed Navajo Nation Department of Fish and Wildlife as the lead agency for the consultation.
-BIA submitted a data request for the project to NNDFW on February 11, 2014 to initiate consultation with NNDFW.
+BIA submitted a data request for the project to NNHP on February 11, 2014 to initiate involvement of NNHP.
 The data request provided the list of Navajo Nation listed species, including the federally listed species, and their potential habitat.
 Extensive surveys for all listed species have not been conducted across the Navajo Nation; therefore, there is a dearth of information on species' status and distribution.
-The existing information on listed species was obtained by the NNDFW.
-On August 20, 2020, NNDFW sent a letter to BIA to accept the continued participation in the Navajo Nation IWMP and DPEIS project.
-An additional meeting between BIA and NNDFW occurred on January 12, 2021 to clarify the coverage of the Biological Evaluation (BE) being prepared for the PEIS and the mitigation measures.
+The existing information on listed species was obtained by the NNHP.
+On August 20, 2020, NNHP sent a letter to BIA to accept the continued participation in the Navajo Nation IWMP and PEIS project.
+An additional meeting between BIA and NNHP occurred on January 12, 2021 to clarify the coverage of the Biological Evaluation (BE) being prepared for the PEIS and the mitigation measures.

-BIA informally met with the Service and NNDFW over seven meetings from February 15, 2013 through February 27, 2014 to discuss the species conservation measures for Federal and Navajo Nation listed species and the potential effects of the methodology proposed.
-Both the "Recommended Protection Measures for Pesticide Applications in the Southwest Region of the U.S. Fish and Wildlife Service (RRMPA)" (White 2007) and the "Navajo Nation Endangered Species List Species Accounts (Version 3.08)" (NNHP 2008) were used to select the species conservation measures.
-In general, the most conservative species conservation measures of the two documents were selected to include in the BA with some revisions discussed during the meetings with USFWS and NNDFW.
-On October 23, 2020, BIA met informally with NNDFW and USFWS to discuss the updated Federal and Navajo Nation listed species and revised mitigation measures based on the "Navajo Nation Endangered Species List Species Accounts (Version 4.20)" (NNHP 2020).
+BIA informally met with the USFWS and NNHP over seven meetings from February 15, 2013 through February 27, 2014 to discuss the species conservation measures for Federal and Navajo Nation listed species and the potential effects of the methodology proposed.
+Both the "Recommended Protection Measures for Pesticide Applications in the Southwest Region of the U.S. Fish and Wildlife Service (RPR)" (White 2007) and the "Navajo Nation Endangered Species List Species Accounts (Version 4.20)" (NNHP 2020) were used to select the species conservation measures.
+In general, the most conservative species conservation measures of the two documents were selected to include in the BA with some revisions discussed during the meetings with USFWS and NNHP.
+On October 23, 2020, BIA met informally with NNHP and USFWS to discuss the updated Federal and Navajo Nation listed species and revised mitigation measures based on the "Navajo Nation Endangered Species List Species Accounts (Version 4.20)" (NNHP 2020).
+Finally, on April 5, 2022 and June 17, 2022 BIA met informally with